Solid Modeling Solutions: History

-There are two reasons why NURBS were so quickly accepted by IGES.
+There are two reasons why IGES so quickly accepted NURBS.
 The first was that IGES was in great need of a way to represent objects.
-Up to that point there were, for example, only two surface definitions in IGES and the B-spline form was restricted to cubic splines.
-The other, surprisingly important, reason for the rapid acceptance was that Boeing, not being a CAD system supplier, was not a threat to any of the major turnkey system vendors.
+Until then, there were, for example, only two surface definitions in IGES, and the B-spline form was restricted to cubic splines.
+The other surprisingly important reason for the rapid acceptance was that Boeing, not a CAD system supplier, was not a threat to any of the major turnkey system vendors.
 Evidently, IGES easily bogs down when different vendors support their own slightly different representations for the same objects.
-At this first IGES meeting, it was discovered that the people with the best understanding of the presentation were the SDRC representatives.
-Evidently, SDRC was also active in defining a single representation for standard CAD curves and was working on a similar definition.
+At this first IGES meeting, it was discovered that the SDRC representatives understood the presentation best.
+SDRC was also active in defining a single representation for standard CAD curves and was working on a similar definition.

-So that's how NURBS started at Boeing.
 Boehm's B-spline refinement paper from CAD '80 was of primary importance.
 It enabled the staff to understand non-uniform splines and to appreciate the geometrical nature of the definition so as to use B-splines in solving engineering problems.
 The first use of the geometrical nature of B-splines was in the curve/curve intersection.
-The Bezier subdivision process was utilized, and a second use was our curve offset algorithm, which was based on a polygon offset process that was eventually communicated to and used by SDRC and explained by Tiller and Hanson in their offset paper of 1984.
+The Bezier subdivision process was utilized, and a second use was a curve offset algorithm, which was based on a polygon offset process that was eventually communicated to and used by SDRC and explained by Tiller and Hanson in their offset paper of 1984.
 The staff also developed an internal NURBS class taught to about 75 Boeing engineers.
-The class covered Bezier curves, Bezier to B-spline and surfaces.
-The first public presentation of our NURBS work was at a Seattle CASA/SME seminar in March of 1982.
+The class covered Bezier curves, Bezier to B-spline, and surfaces.
+The first public presentation of our NURBS work was at a Seattle CASA/SME seminar in March 1982.
 The staff had progressed quite far by then.
-They could take a rather simple NURBS surface definition of an aircraft and slice it with a plane surface to generate an interesting outline of some of the wing, body and engines.
-The staff were allowed great freedom in pursuing our ideas and Boeing correctly promoted NURBS, but the task of developing that technology into a useable form was too much for Boeing, which abandoned the TIGER task late in '84.
+They could take a rather simple NURBS surface definition of an aircraft and slice it with a plane surface to generate an interesting outline of some of the wings, body, and engines.
+The staff were allowed great freedom in pursuing our ideas, and Boeing correctly promoted NURBS, but the task of developing that technology into a useable form was too much for Boeing, which abandoned the TIGER task late in '84.